Roman Forum: Pre-Roman Period

 Pottery deposits discovered in the Forum, Palatine and Capitoline demonstrated that humans occupied these areas in the Final Bronze Age (1200–975 BC).
 In the early Iron Age an area of the future Forum, close to the site of Temple of Antoninus and Faustina, was used as a cemetery (10th century BC), possibly by the communities based on the Palatine and Capitoline hills.
 Most of the burials were cremations of the same type which is also found in the other sites in Latium.
 The urn containing the ashes of the deceased was placed inside a large earthenware jar, along with grave goods, and then buried in a cavity cut into the ground and covered with a capstone.
 There were also a small number of inhumation burials.
-On current evidence it is likely that burials in the Forum ceased some time in the late 9th century BC and that the Esquiline Necropolis replaced them.
+On current evidence, it is likely that burials in the Forum ceased in the late 9th century BC and that the Esquiline Necropolis replaced them.

-In the 8th century BC the first archaeological finds on the sites of the key public buildings points to a transformation of the Forum from cemetery to public site.
+The first archaeological finds on the sites of the key public buildings point to a transformation of the Forum from a cemetery to a public site in the 8th century BC.
 Part of the Forum was paved over.
-The earliest finds in the sites of the Comitium and Vulcanal were voting offerings.
+The earliest finds in the sites of the Comitium and Vulcanal were votive offerings.
 They indicate that the area was dedicated to a celebration of religious cults.